MicrosoftDocs/architecture-center/docs/web-apps/guides/multi-region-app-service/multi-region-app-service-content.md

 To manage the deployment and configuration of Azure resources like App Service, use an infrastructure-as-Code (IaC) mechanism.
 In a complex deployment across multiple regions, to manage the regions independently and to keep the configuration synchronized across regions in a reliable manner requires a predictable, testable, and repeatable process.
 Consider an IaC tool such as [Bicep](/azure/azure-resource-manager/bicep/overview), [Azure Resource Manager templates](/azure/azure-resource-manager/management/overview) or [Terraform](/azure/developer/terraform/overview).

-You should also configure your CI/CD pipelines to deploy your code, including when you use mulitple regions.
+You should also configure your CI/CD pipelines to deploy your code, including when you use multiple regions.
 Consider using [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines) or [GitHub Actions](https://docs.github.com/actions).
 For more information, see [Continuous deployment to Azure App Service](/azure/app-service/deploy-continuous-deployment).

 ## Active-active architecture